 Indiana has three separate wrongful death statutes, each of which sets certain requirements or limitations as to compensation:

 - Wrongful Death Act (Indiana Code 34-23-1-1): This is the general act covering most wrongful death claims in Indiana.
 Under this act, a wrongful death claim must be filed by the personal representative of the deceased person’s estate.
 There is no limit set on compensation generally, except that the damages awarded for burial costs and medical expenses must be reasonable.
-However, if the claim arose from medical malpractice, damages are limited to $1,250,000.
+However, if the claim arose from medical malpractice that occurred after July 1, 2019, total damages are limited to $1,650,000.
 If a wrongful death claim is filed against a government entity, compensation is limited to $700,000.

-- Adult Wrongful Death Act (Indiana Code 34-23-1-2): This act applies when the deceased person was unmarried and had no children or dependents.
+- Adult Wrongful Death Act (Indiana Code 34-23-1-2): This act applies when the deceased person was unmarried and had no minor children or dependents.
+For example, a claim for the wrongful death of an unmarried adult without children would be brought under this act.
+A claim for the wrongful death of an unmarried parent whose children are adults would also be brought under this act.
 It sets a limit of $300,000 on noneconomic damages, such as pain and suffering of the deceased.

-- Child’s Wrongful Death Act (Indiana Code 34-23-2-1): This act pertains to wrongful death cases in which the deceased person was under the age of 20 (or under the age of 23 in certain types of educational institutions) and was single with no dependents.
-A viable fetus qualifies as a child under this statute.
+- Child’s Wrongful Death Act (Indiana Code 34-23-2-1): This act pertains to wrongful death cases in which the deceased person was under the age of 20 (or under the age of 23 if the child was a college student) and was single with no dependents.
 Except in medical malpractice cases or cases involving government entities, there are no limits on compensation imposed by the Child’s Wrongful Death Act.

 Types of Damages Awarded for Indiana Wrongful Death